roeszler/kapthol/README.md

     - I can see the index.html page has a < header > element with corresponding id="header"
     - I can see an image within the header element with a corresponding id="header-img"
     - I can see that within the < header > element there is a < nav > element with corresponding id="nav-bar"
-  - So that code viewers can confirm this section follows approriate semantic code structuring practices.
+  - So that code viewers can confirm this section follows appropriate semantic code structuring practices.
   - As a site user I can see the layout of the < header > element is always at the top of the viewport so that navigation is easy and intuitive.

 - Home Button / Icon
-  - As a site user I can easily identify with the style of the home button so I can intutively navigate the sections and pages of the site.
+  - As a site user I can easily identify with the style of the home button so I can intuitively navigate the sections and pages of the site.

 - Nav Bar
   - As a site user I can click a .nav-link button in the nav bar so that I am taken to the corresponding section of the index.html page.